AissamDjahnine/aissamdjahnine.github.io/projects.md

 <img src="/images/markovdecisionprocess.jpg?raw=true"/>

 [**Metro Problem**](https://github.com/AissamDjahnine/Metro-Problem-)
-* Implementation of Dijkstra's algorithm to compute the shortest path on Paris subway network using C++.
+* The "Dijkstra Metro-Problem" project uses Dijkstra's algorithm in C++ to find the shortest path in the Paris subway network.
+It relies on C/C++ compilers and two CSV files containing station and connection information.<br>

+* The program, optimized for accuracy and efficiency, can be executed using either station IDs or names, ensuring user-friendliness and adaptability to minor input errors.
+This project showcases the practical application of complex algorithms in everyday transportation scenarios.
 <img src="/images/BastilleJussieu.png?raw=true" style="height: 300px;">